 Where and how big would the proposed structures be?
 (Lodge, lift, first-aid, parking lot.)

 We’re still engineering formal site plans.
-We are working with necessary departments to determine exact plans, but want to get the community involved to hear concerns before finalizing plans.
+We are working with necessary departments, but want to get the community involved to hear concerns before finalizing plans.
 We expect the parcel on the south side of Shadow Mountain Dr. will be the location of all operations, and we do not expect infrastructure to expand beyond our lift, lodge, parking lot, and necessary outbuildings.

 Will there be any light pollution from the park?